scorpido74/azure-docs.nl-nl/articles/automation/shared-resources/modules.md

 ---
-title: Modules in Azure Automation beheren
+title: Manage Modules in Azure Automation
-description: In dit artikel wordt beschreven hoe u modules beheert in Azure Automation
+description: This article describes how to manage modules in Azure Automation
 services: automation
 ms.service: automation
 author: bobbytreed